Ardrasal/GeoData-Django/README.md

         df = df[['latitude', 'longitude']]
         df.head() # just top 5 rows

 5.)
 Problem: Need to figure out how to get latitude and longiture data saved    through the Model, so it can then be serialized and written to json.

+    Solution: Used the csv DictReader to isolate lat and long and create model objects.

+6.)
+Problem: 109k+ model objects created during testing that need to be         deleted before creating from full csv file.

+    Solution:  I commented out all of the management command and ran this:  LatLong.objects.all().delete()

 STEPS to Solve the Code Challenge: